Cultural Fluency in Global Marketing (Part 1)

 This move, which leveraged a timely and authentic event in a clever way to drive email opt-ins, generated nearly 25% more conversions than average.

 MotionPoint helped a UK-based retailer gain consumer trust in North America when it launched its U.S. e-commerce site.
 (The lexical differences in UK and U.S. English are significant; companies that ignore these differences often alienate customers with unfamiliar, seemingly-foreign terms.)
 The UK company was practically unknown in the States.
 The lack of familiarity was hurting sales.

-MotionPoint conducted an A/B test, leveraging localized banners for some of the U.S. shoppers.
-The banners talked up the company's robust return and shipping policies, and other key credibility-boosting differentiators.
+MotionPoint conducted an A/B test, leveraging localised banners for some of the U.S. shoppers.
+The banners talked up the company's robust return and despatch policies, and other key credibility-boosting differentiators.
 "The goal was to reduce any perceived risk from American shoppers," Omar explains.

 The tactic worked.
 One week later, this checkout rates rose by nearly 30%, contributing to a monthly incremental revenue of nearly £2,000,000.